Hill1942/ScatterEngine/README.md

 ScatterEngine
 =============

-A 3D Software Engine which I am learning from Tricks of 3D Game Programming Gurus by Andre LaMathe
+A 3D Soft Game Engine which I am learning from Tricks of 3D Game Programming Gurus by Andre LaMathe